ahempem/digital-writing-folio/class-exercises-and-project-iteration.md

 and now from here

-i want to strengthen what is there, deepen it, make it look good, make all the words/etc good

-of the first one like so its ready for presentation

-also add to the miro where things will be interactive and how the presenation will present etc. like hyperlinks
+i want to strengthen what is there, deepen it, make it look good, make all the words ready for presentation also add to the miro where things will be interactive and how the presenation will present etc. like hyperlinks

 and make it looks good